-- Designed with Winbond W83627HF LPC (Low Pin Count) I/O: (1) floppy port, (1) parallel port (EPP, ECP), (2) serial ports (16550 Fast UART), IrDA version SIR protocol or SHARP ASK-IR protocol, (1) Game port and MIDI port. - Includes a PS/2 mouse connector. - Allows use of a PS/2 keyboard. - Features Award Plug & Play BIOS.
-With 4MB(FWH) Flash Memory you can always upgrade to the current BIOS. - Utilizes a Lithium battery which provides environmental protection and longer battery life. - The onboard ICH2(82801BA) chip provides the means for connecting PC Interface and peripherals such as; PCI Bus I/F, LPC I/F, SM Bus, IDE and USB. - Supports up to 4 USB ports, two on the back panel and two for front or USB cable (optional), for more peripheral connectivity options. - Built-in ATX 20-pin power supply connector. - Software power-down when using Windows® 95/98 or Windows® 2000. - Supports ring-in feature (remote power-on through external modem, allow system to be turned on remotely). - Resume by Alarm Allow your system to turn on according to setup schedule in the BIOS. - Supports CPU Hardware sleep and SMM (System Management Mode). - Supports Hot key, Any key or password Keyboard power ON function (KBPO). - Supports the CPU, PWR and Chassis fan Auto stop in the sleep mode. - Supports the System Power LED (PANEL) blinks in the sleep mode. - Built-in WOL (Wake On Lan) Connector. - Y2K Compliant. - Advanced Configuration Power Interface (ACPI) ready.
+- Designed with Winbond W83627HF LPC (Low Pin Count) I/O: (1) floppy port, (1) parallel port (EPP, ECP), (2) serial ports (16550 Fast UART), IrDA version SIR protocol or SHARP ASK-IR protocol, (1) Game port and MIDI port. - Includes PS/2 mouse and keyboard connectors. - Features Award Plug & Play BIOS.
+With 4MB(FWH) Flash Memory you can always upgrade to the current BIOS. - Utilizes a Lithium battery which provides environmental protection and longer battery life. - The onboard ICH2(82801BA) chip provides the means for connecting PC Interface and peripherals such as; PCI Bus I/F, LPC I/F, SM Bus, IDE and USB. - Supports up to 4 USB ports, two on the back panel and two for front or USB cable (optional), for more peripheral connectivity options. - Built-in ATX 20-pin power supply connector. - Software power-down when using Windows® 95/98 or Windows® 2000. - Supports ring-in feature (remote power-on through external modem, allow system to be turned on remotely). - Resume by Alarm Allow your system to turn on according to setup schedule in the BIOS. - Supports CPU & Hardware sleep and SMM (System Management Mode). - Supports Hot key, Any key or password Keyboard power ON function (KBPO). - Supports the CPU, Power and Chassis fan Auto stop in the sleep mode. - Supports the System Power LED (PANEL) blinks in the sleep mode. - Built-in WOL (Wake On Lan) Connector. - Y2K Compliant. - Advanced Configuration Power Interface (ACPI) ready.

-- Supports USDM software to offer motherboard various status on Windows® 95/98. - Supports the STR (Suspend To RAM) power management by ACPI's S3. - Supports the STR indicator red LED (D8) to avoid pluging or un-pluging DIMM modules when in a STR mode or power on mode. - Supports TV-Out and Flat Panel Connector (optional) and provides EP-TV2FC, EP-PL2FC Cards for you to use and connect TV, LCD Monitor or CRT Monitor. - Supports a CNR Connector for V9.0 analog modem, phone-line base and 10/ 100 Ethernet base networking.
+- Supports USDM software to offer motherboard various status on Windows® 95/98. - Supports the STR (Suspend To RAM) power management by ACPI's S3. - Supports the STR indicator red LED (D5) to avoid pluging or un-pluging DIMM modules when in a STR mode or power on mode. - Supports a CNR Connector for V9.0 analog modem, phone-line base and 10/ 100 Ethernet base networking. - Supports TV-Out and Flat Panel Connector (optional), provides EP-TV2FC, EP-PL2FC Card.
+You can use TV or LCD Monitor or CRT Monitor for best choice. - Supports a "POSTMAN" function to deliver a easy way for the Power On Self Test (POST) sending out a error messages via huMANlike voice .